Vyral/nate-martinez-recruiting/_posts/2019-03-25-nates-monday-morning-message---you-are-invited-to-see-rock-thomas.md

 THE BEAUTY OF MATHEMATICS

-BE sure to read to the END...Just the math part is good enough, the end is even better.&nbsp;
+BE sure to read to the END…Just the math part is good enough, the end is even better.&nbsp;

 1 x 8 + 1 = 9 12 x 8 + 2 = 98&nbsp;<br>123 x 8 + 3 = 987&nbsp;<br>1234 x 8 + 4 = 9876&nbsp;<br>12345 x 8 + 5 = 98765&nbsp;<br>123456 x 8 + 6 = 987654&nbsp;<br>1234567 x 8 + 7 = 9876543&nbsp;<br>12345678 x 8 + 8 = 98765432&nbsp;<br>123456789 x 8 + 9 = 987654321 &nbsp;